 The European Commission is taking the lead in this view.
 In 2005, the Zero Emission Platform was created to advise the European Commission regarding Carbon Capture & Storage (CCS).
 More recently, the focus of the platform shifted towards Carbon Capture & Utilisation (CCU), an efficient technology that captures carbon dioxide or carbon monoxide and converts it into chemicals or fuels, resulting in a circular flow (circular economy).

 There is a clear need to bundle research efforts into multidisciplinary platforms to accelerate the development of more potent CCU technologies.
 CAPTURE aims to create momentum within the CCU research field by joining forces with other research centres and industry, thus becoming a centre of excellence.

-At Ghent University, three faculties are active in the field of CCU: the Faculty of Bioengineering, the Faculty of Engineering and Architecture, and the Faculty of Sciences.
-A large number of projects are ongoing, some of which are (co-)funded by Flemish, Belgian or European governments, including by industrial clusters in Flanders, such as Catalisti.
+A large number of projects with multiple CAPTURE partners are ongoing, some of which are (co-)funded by Flemish, Belgian or European governments, including by industrial clusters in Flanders, such as Catalisti.